pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 Today, pandas' inconsistency means _neither_ of these workflows is really possible.
-The first is difficult, because indexing operations often (though not always) return copies, and even when a view is returned you sometimes get a SettingWithCopyWarning when mutating.
-The second is somewhat possible, but requires many defensive copies (to avoid SettingWithCopyWarnings, or to ensure that you have a copy when a view _was_ returned).
+The first is difficult, because indexing operations often (though not always) return copies, and even when a view is returned you sometimes get a `SettingWithCopyWarning` when mutating.
+The second is somewhat possible, but requires many defensive copies (to avoid `SettingWithCopyWarning`, or to ensure that you have a copy when a view _was_ returned).

 ## Proposal